SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 ##### In one or two sentences for each, explain why the following mistakes would lead to a failed PCR reaction (assume 30 cycles of the typical denaturation, annealing, and extension temperature sequence unless otherwise noted):

 1.   *A human DNA polymerase was used rather than Taq DNA polymerase.*
-	1. Taq polymerase was isolated from temperature-tolerant bacteria, and thus, it is thermo
+	1. Taq polymerase was isolated from temperature-tolerant bacteria, and thus, it is thermostable.
 2. Nucleotides were left out of the reaction.
 3. The denaturation phase temperature was set to 55°C.
 4. The extension phase temperature was set to 4°C.